Zuehlke/kwiz/README.md

-# QwiZ - The Zühlke Pub Quiz
+# KwiZ - The Zühlke Pub Quiz

 ## Introduction
 A pub quiz is a quiz held in a pub or bar.
 These quizzes are popular social events that combine knowledge testing with a fun, relaxed atmosphere.
 This document outlines the basic rules for running and participating in a pub quiz.